PimvanderLoos/AnimatedArchitecture/README.md

 # BigDoors v1
+BigDoors is a plugin for the Minecraft server mod [Spigot](https://spigotmc.org).
+Its aim is to enhance your server with animated blocks that can be used to create, amongst other things, big (animated) doors.

 This is the repository for v1 of the BigDoors plugin for SpigotMC.
 A new v2 version is in development [here](https://github.com/PimvanderLoos/BigDoors).

 If you have a problem with this plugin, please create an issue or join our [Discord](https://discord.gg/5ykb943).